mathworks/toolboxdesign/MEX.md

 end
 ```

 Our example toolbox adds a `buildfile.m` to automate the building of the MEX functions.
-When you run "`buildtool mex`", the `invertMex.mexw64` gets created within the `private` folder.
+When you run "`buildtool mex`", the `invertMex.mexw64` gets created within the `derived` folder.

 ``` text
 arithmetic/